Here is a series of frequently asked questions about the CAPACOA membership form and renewal process.

-Once you find your organization record (and/or venue record), next to your record name, you will see in brackets a series of characters starting with the letter Q. That’s your Wikidata ID.
+Once you find your organization Wikidata item (and/or venue item), next to its name, you will see in brackets a series of characters starting with the letter Q. That’s your Wikidata ID.

 If your organization doesn’t have a Wikidata ID, don’t worry.
 We’ll create one for you.
 That’s one of the benefits of being a CAPACOA member!